knabenphysik/knabenphysik.github.io/_posts/2024-08-12-latent-space.md

 - they can provide insights into the data, revealing important relationships we are unaware of
 - can serve as feature spaces for downstream machine learning applications

+Thus, the usage of latent space in generative modeling aims to infer some actual data distribution is sound.

 ## Reference

 [^1]: Wei Qi Yan, [Computational Methods for Deep Learning: Theoretic, Practice and Applications](https://link.springer.com/book/10.1007/978-3-030-61081-4),2021